 Why Killing Bacteria Helps Reduce Acne

-The bacteria that cause acne are called p. acnes, and they always live on the surface of your skin.
+The bacteria that cause acne are called Propionibacterium acnes (P. acnes) 🦠, and they always live on the surface of your skin.
 When the skin is not inflamed, they can even help prevent acne because they consume oil and help prevent clogged pores.

-Prescribing Antibiotics for Acne
+Prescribing Antibiotics For Acne

-Two main categories of antibiotics are prescribed for acne: topical and oral, or systemic.
+Two main categories of antibiotics are prescribed for acne 📝: topical, and oral or systemic.
 Topical antibiotics are applied directly to the skin while systemic antibiotics are taken by mouth, and most antibiotics come in both forms.

 How Effective Are Antibiotics?

-What is Antibiotic Resistance?
+What Is Antibiotic Resistance?

-Like humans, bacteria can have random mutations in their DNA, and sometimes a bacterium will randomly mutate in a way that makes them resistant to an antibiotic.
-This mutation lives in its DNA, so when this bacterium reproduces (approximately every 20 minutes), its offspring are also resistant to the antibiotic.
-Additionally, bacteria can share DNA just by coming into physical contact with each other, creating even more antibiotic-resistant bacteria.
+As we mentioned previously, antibiotic resistance is one of the unfortunate side effects of medication overuse.
+Like humans, bacteria can have random mutations in their DNA, and sometimes a bacterium will randomly mutate in a way that makes it resistant to an antibiotic.
+This mutation lives in its DNA, so when this mutated bacterium reproduces, its duplicates are also resistant to the antibiotic.
+As if that’s not enough — pathogens can transfer mutated DNA 🧬 to each other.

-What Can You Do?
+What Can You Do For Acne Treatment?

-This is not a fear-mongering article meant to scare you away from using antibiotics for acne.
-As we mentioned previously, it significantly improves cystic acne, which can be difficult to treat using other methods.
+This is not a fear-mongering article meant to scare people away from asking their doctor or dermatologist 👩⚕️ about antibiotics as an acne treatment.
+As we mentioned previously, it significantly improves cysts, which can be difficult to treat using other methods.

 So, if you choose prescription medicine as a treatment for cysts, we encourage you to follow these two golden rules: